Black women: Brazil

 Black women make up 28% of the Brazilian population and still suffer discrimination in Brazil.
-The legacy of slavery and mistreatment of Black women during the Portuguese colonial era is still dealt with today.
+The legacy of slavery and the mistreatment of Black women during the Portuguese colonial era is still dealt with.
 Interracial marriage between Black women and white Portuguese men was common in Brazil.
-Black women were often raped by white men in Brazil in effort to whiten the Brazilian population.
+Black women were often raped by white men in Brazil in an effort to whiten the Brazilian population.